BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 4.5 =
+Versions prior to 3.6 must be updated, style settings now using Wordpress Customizer.
+4.5 presents a couple of small enhancements from 4.4

 = 4.4 =
 Versions prior to 3.6 must be updated, style settings now using Wordpress Customizer.
 4.4 presents compatibility with Wordpress 4.8